 Bali is our place to go to escape the stresses and strains of daily life.
-For us it is just a reasonable three hour flight away and, being close to the equator, the temperature there doesn’t vary much.
+For us it is just a reasonable three hour flight away and, being a tropical island close to the equator, the temperature there doesn’t vary much.
 So, while there’s no guarantee of dry weather, we can be confident it will be pleasantly warm.

 We sorely missed our trips there during the Covid 19 pandemic and when we returned to Bali earlier this year, we could see that the lack of tourist income had caused a severe dent in their economy.
 Businesses, shops & restaurants had closed and probably may never reopen.
 Many Balinese had no source of income for two years and yet their spirit and friendliness seemed just as strong as ever.
 Everywhere we went, we were warmly welcomed and thanked for returning.

 When you get away from the noise, traffic and chaos of Kuta, a popular town among the tourists, you’ll discover a magical charm about the island reinforced by the smiling faces of the Balinese people.
 It is a place rich in culture, with breathtaking scenery, gorgeous beaches and amazing architecture.

 Whilst we go to Bali to relax and unwind around the hotel pool, we also like to explore a little, but we don’t recommend hiring a car.
 Motor scooters, cars and trucks all interweave in an alarming fashion.
 To our inexperienced eyes, there don’t appear to be any road rules.
 But you can hire a car with a driver for the day at a reasonable cost.
 We always require our drivers to be highly patient because we always like to make frequent photo stops.